tdeshong/tempusAirflowChallenge/README.md

 # Tempus Data Engineer Challenge
-The data pipeline fetches data from [News API](https://newsapi.org), transform the data into a tabular structure, and store the transformed data on [Amazon S3](https://aws.amazon.com/s3/).
+The data pipeline fetches data (top highlights in English and/or results from specified top) from [News API](https://newsapi.org), transform the data into a tabular structure, and store the transformed data on [Amazon S3](https://aws.amazon.com/s3/).
  This data pipeline uses [Apache Airflow](https://airflow.apache.org) to fetch the data daily.

 ## Quickstart
-python 3.7   docker ------\
+python 3.7\
 Run `make init` to download project dependencies\
 Run `make run` with docker running to bring up airflow
  * There should be 2 DAGs named `top_highlights` and `any_topic`